Genital Warts (Human Papillomavirus)Skip to the navigation

 Based on the type of HPV, you may or may not have visible genital warts.

 - Common HPV types 6 and 11 produce visible warts.
-These warts may go away on their own, stay the same, or increase in amount.
+These warts may go away on their own, stay the same, or increase in number.

 - Other HPV types, such as 16 and 18, do not produce visible genital warts.
-These types, which may be found with a Pap test, are associated with precancerous cervical cell changes and cervical cancer.
+These types, which may be found with a Pap test, are linked to precancerous cervical cell changes and cervical cancer.

 HPV infection and cervical cell changes